bwsw/sj-platform/SJDocs/source/SJ_Demo_Deployment.rst

 The platform is deployed with the entities: providers, services, streams, configurations.

-Modules and instances are created as for the f-ping-demo project described in :ref:`Tutorial` .
+Modules and instances are created as for the :ref:`fping-example-task` described in :ref:`Tutorial` .

-To proceed working with the platform via the UI, please, see the `UI Guide <http://streamjuggler.readthedocs.io/en/develop/SJ_UI_Guide.html>`_ .

-Now you can launch the instances, view the statistics of task execution in the UI.
+To proceed working with the platform via the UI, please, see the `UI Guide <http://streamjuggler.readthedocs.io/en/develop/SJ_UI_Guide.html>`_.
+There you can launch the instances, view the statistics of task execution.

-Or you are enabled to create your own pipeline with modules and instances that are suitable to achieve your goals.

-How to create your own module is described in detail `here <http://streamjuggler.readthedocs.io/en/develop/SJ_CustomModule.html>`_ .
+Or you can create your own pipeline with modules suitable to achieve your goals.
+How to create your own module is described `here <http://streamjuggler.readthedocs.io/en/develop/SJ_CustomModule.html>`_ in detail.

 Destroying Virtual Machine
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~